dschnelldavis/angular2-json-schema-form/README.md

 Make sure you are running the latest version of Angular CLI.

 Older versions of Angular CLI (e.g. 1.0.1) may fail with the error `Critical dependency: the request of a dependency is an expression` while trying to compile ajv (Another JSON Schema Validator).
-But this error has been fixed in newer versions (e.g. 1.0.6).
+But this error has been fixed in newer versions.
+So if you receive that error, just upgrade your Angular CLI to the latest version.

 #### Additional notes for SystemJS

-If you use SystemJS (used in the [Angular quickstart seed](https://github.com/angular/quickstart)), you will also need to make the following changes to your systemjs.config.js file.
+If you use SystemJS, you will also need to make the following changes to your systemjs.config.js file.
 (If you're using a recent version of Angular CLI, or you don't have a systemjs.config.js file in your project, that means you're not using SystemJS, and you can safely ignore this section.)

 Add these lines to the 'map' section of systemjs.config.js, if they do not already exist:
 ```javascript